WebwareForPython/w4py3/docs/migrate.rst

 In this chapter we try to give some advice on what needs to be done to migrate an existing Webware for Python application to Webware for Python 3.

 Regarding the API, we tried to stay compatible with Webware for Python 2 as much as possible, even though modern Python uses different naming conventions  and prefers the use of properties over getter and setter methods.
 So, in this regard, we expect a migration to Webware for Python 3 to be very smooth.
-The main points in a migration will be the conversion of the application from Python 2 to Python 3. the adaptation to the use of the WSGI standard instead of the custom application server, and maybe the usage of Webware plug-ins that are not supported any more and may need to be migrated as well.
+The main points in a migration will be the conversion of the application from Python 2 to Python 3. the adaptation to the use of the WSGI standard instead of the custom application server, and maybe the usage of Webware plug-ins that are not supported anymore and may need to be migrated as well.

 Check which Webware plug-ins you were using
 -------------------------------------------